PrajothSenthilKumar/RAG-App-using-AWS-Bedrock-and-FAISSDB/README.md

 # RAG-App-using-AWS-Bedrock-and-FAISSDB

-**1) Updated the vector database by loading the documents and creating embeddings to be stored in them.
+**1) Updated the vector database by loading the documents from the Data folder and creating embeddings to be stored in the document index.
 The vector database is created locally and named "faiss_index".**

 ![Screenshot1](https://github.com/user-attachments/assets/ad1e97bd-8ae4-4f4a-9320-bf65ea55a412)